KaterinaWalter/javadocs/docs/unit1/notes109.md

 When a method ends, control returns to the line immediately after the method call.

+Every method call is followed by **parentheses**.
+The parentheses ``()`` after method names are there in case you need to give the method parameters (data) to do its job, which we will see in the next lesson.
+You must always include the parentheses after the method name.

+{:.important}
+📣 `object.method();` is used to **call** an object's method!

+### Procedural Abstraction

+**Procedural abstraction** allows a programmer to use a method and not worry about the details of how it exactly works.
+For example, we know that if we hit the brakes, the car will stop, and we can still use the brakes even if we don't really know how they work.

+You will learn to write your own methods in Unit 5.
+In this unit, you should be able to **use** methods already written for you and figure out what they do.

 ---

 ### **Practice: Adding Another Verse to a Song**